Definition and Examples of an ABLE Account

 The $100,000 protected from Medicaid does not include the $2,000 resource limit.
 ABLE account holders are able to access the funds in their accounts via a debit card, for which there may be a monthly fee.

 Even if the state where the disabled person lives has not established an ABLE program, he or she is free to enroll in any state’s program, provided that it’s accepting out-of-state residents.
-To determine which state ABLE programs are taking non-residents, check this map.
+You can determine which state ABLE programs are taking non-residents.

 Although the stipulations may seem complicated, an ABLE account provides some measure of financial stability for individuals identified by age 26 as having a disability.

 Due to resource restrictions imposed on people who depend on Medicaid services, many individuals who receive SSI/SSDI live at or below the poverty line.
 An ABLE account allows for a more robust source of funds that individuals can use to pay for items related to their disabilities that improve their quality of life.

 - To qualify for an ABLE account, an individual must be diagnosed or identified with a disability by age 26.